RobertAlbus/fishtank-poker/README.md

 3. hand-rank Enum
 4. compare enums

-    if 1 winner by hand-rand => !!! short circuit to winner => return winners index position !!!
+    if 1 winner by hand-rank => short circuit to 6 with winner

     if hand-rank tie => histogram comparison

 5. histogram comparison

-    width-first comparison of histograms
+    top-down comparison of histograms

     filter out hands that are not tied